Search

 4. Estate and gift tax exemption increase

-You’ll be able to pass on up to $15 million tax-free, starting in 2026.
+You can now pass on up to $15 million tax-free.
 This means fewer estates will owe federal estate taxes.

 Maximize your impact

-2025 is a powerful year to give, as these changes will take effect in 2026.
+With these changes in effect, it’s a great time to review your charitable strategy.
 Your generosity matters, and with thoughtful planning, it can go even further.

 • Use a charitable bunching (bundling) strategy (combining multiple years of giving into one) to maximize your deduction.